jsperf/jsperf.com/README.md

 ### Adding new dependencies

 1. Install using `npm` and either `--save` or `--save-dev`.
 Do not edit `package.json` manually.
-2. Run `npm run shrinkwrap` to update `npm-shrinkwrap.json`
+2. Run `npm shrinkwrap --dev` to update `npm-shrinkwrap.json`

-If you get an error while shrinkwrapping, try removing what you have installed currently, reinstalling based on `package.json` instead of `npm-shrinkwrap.json`, and then shrinkwrap again.
+If you get an error while shrinkwrapping, try pruning your `node_modules` directory by running `npm prune`.
+If that doesn't work, try removing what you have installed currently, reinstalling based on `package.json` instead of `npm-shrinkwrap.json`, and then shrinkwrap again.

 ```
-rm -r node_modules/ && npm install --ignore-shrinkwrap && npm run shrinkwrap
+rm -r node_modules/ && npm install --no-shrinkwrap && npm shrinkwrap --dev
 ```

 ## Debugging